 Such documentation must include a read-across hypothesis, substantiated by evidence, establishing why a prediction for the property is reliable.
-This hypothesis has to recognise
+This hypothesis has to recognise the structural similarities and differences between the substances, and explain why the differences in chemical structure should not influence the property or should do so in a regular pattern.

-You have provided structural information on the source substances, reported structural similarity (50-60% and 100%), and provided data on some physico-chemical properties and some alerts found.
+You have provided structural information on the source substances, reported structural similarity (0.4, 0.28 and 0.13 respectively), and provided data on some physico-chemical properties and some alerts found.
 You have not provided a read-across hypothesis, substantiated by evidence, establishing why a prediction for the property is reliable and explaining why the differences in chemical structure should not influence the property or should do so in a regular pattern.